minprog/app-studio/35 Android Reference/11 Views/10 Content.md

 ## Events

-When users interact with controls, **events** may trigger, representing for example key presses, mouse clicks or scrolling actions.
-Some controls have very specific types of **events**.
-You can attach **event handers** to specific events.
-This makes a connection between the layout and your code.
+When users interact with controls, the framework translates these into **events**.
+Examples of events are key presses, mouse clicks or swipe gestures.
+Activities may contain **event handler** methods that define what is supposed to happen whenever such an event is triggered.
+In the XML layouts, event handlers are identified by their method name, making a direct connection between the layout and the `Activity` code.